-In this article, we will be discussing what DevOps, Infrastructure-as-code (IaC), and GitOps are and what sets them apart.
-If you are someone who is already working in the field or that manages software infrastructure, you may have encountered these terms thrown around.
-All of these have similar aims: to improve quality and the speed of software delivery.
-And For us to find the difference, we’ll need to be able to understand what each term represents.
+This article will discuss what DevOps, Infrastructure-as-code (IaC), and GitOps are and what sets them apart.
+If you are someone already working in the field or managing software infrastructure, you may have encountered these terms already.
+They all have a similar objective: to improve the quality and speed of software delivery.

 What is DevOps?

-DevOps is a set of cultures and practices to improve how fast we deliver top-notch quality software to our end-users.
-This is done through a set of processes or bridges that will allow continuous collaboration between (DEV) development and (OPS) operations, hence the name.
-The goal of a DevOps engineer is straightforward.
-It is to simplify and automate everything.
-This includes not only the software application that is being built but also the different processes within teams.
+DevOps is a set of cultures and practices that improve how fast we deliver top-notch quality software to our end-users.
+This is done through the enhancement of continuous collaboration between (Dev) development and (Ops) operations, hence the name DevOps.

 What is Infrastructure as Code (IaC)

-The imperative way means that infrastructure is provisioned in a step-by-step approach, in its most straightforward example, a system admin connects to a server via SSH, types in manually each line of command in a command-line interface (CLI) that will either create the necessary components, install packages or change some settings into the server.
+Where we instruct how the infrastructure will be configured in a step-by-step format.
+Here is how it works: A system admin connects to a server via SSH and manually types in each command in a command-line interface (CLI)to either create the necessary components, install packages or change some settings on the server.

 What is GitOps?